Let the words of my mouth and the meditation of my heart be acceptable in your sight, O Lord, my rock and my redeemer. (Psalm 19:14)

 5. Where truth emerges, praise the Lord, but for each lie you’ve uncovered, prayerfully ask the Lord to lead you to truths that combat it.

 Maybe this requires a phone call to a friend, turning to the concordance at the back of your study Bible, or searching a reliable website.
-For example, if a recent trip to the grocery store has you concerned about how inflationary prices might squeeze your family’s already-tight food budget, and the new price of milk keeps popping up in your head when your growing son pours himself another glass, you might search for references to God as the provider.
-Most likely you’ll find a plethora of verses to get you started.
+For example, suppose a recent trip to the grocery store has you concerned about how inflationary prices might squeeze your family’s already-tight food budget, and the new cost of milk keeps popping up in your head when your growing son pours himself another glass; you might search for references to God as the provider.
+Most likely, you’ll find a plethora of verses to get you started.

-6. The last step is to choose some of those verses, copy them, and put them where you will see them.
+6. The last step is to choose some verses, copy them, and put them where you will see them.

-When a lie starts speaking to you, you start talking to it instead.
+When a lie starts speaking to you, you talk back to it instead.
 You tell that lie, “No, that’s not true!
 My God is my provider.
-He owns the cattle on a thousand hills, and he has said that I don’t need to worry about what our family will eat.
+He owns the cattle on a thousand hills and has said that I don’t need to worry about what our family will eat.
 I just need to seek him.
 So be quiet!
-Instead of listening to you one more time, self, I’m going to talk to Jesus about this.”
+Instead of listening to you again, I will talk to Jesus about this.”

 PRAYER

-Dear Lord, thank you that darkness is not dark to you, and you love to shine your light into the secret places of our hearts and minds.
-Thank you for exposing some of these lies that we have so easily swallowed, often without even realizing what we’ve done; now, help us fight for truth in our inward parts.
+Dear Lord, thank You that darkness is not dark to You.
+Thank You for shining Your light into the secret places of our hearts and minds.
+Thank You for exposing some of these lies that we have so easily swallowed, often without even realizing what we’ve done; now, help us fight for truth in our inward parts.

 In Jesus’s name, amen.